LPCIC/elpi/ELPI.md

 \end{align}
 $$

-This function mirrors the subtyping relation, since we use the contravariant relation for inputs.
+This function mirrors the subtyping relation, as we use the contravariant relation for inputs.

-We say that a predicate $p$ a call is *wrongly* called if one of its input has an inferred determinacy which is weaker then the expected one.
-In this case, if $p$ is a function, then we have no guarantee that the call will behave deterministically.
+We say that a predicate $p$ is *wrongly* called if one of its inputs has an inferred determinacy weaker than the expected one.
+In this case, if $p$ is a function, we cannot guarantee that the call will behave deterministically.

 For example, consider the following program.